 Accessibility is very important to us at Keep Hatch Primary School.
 We work very hard to welcome and support all members of the Keep Hatch School community.
 When visiting, please do tell us if you will require any support for your additional needs or disabilities.
 Any information shared with the school will be kept in confidence.

-A message from Mrs Cartwright, Special Educational Needs and Disabilities Coordinator at Keep Hatch Primary School
+A message from Mrs Caird, Special Educational Needs and Disabilities Coordinator at Keep Hatch Primary School

 Children make progress at different rates and have different ways in which they learn best.
 Your child’s teacher will take account of this by looking carefully at how they plan their lessons, arrange the classroom and adult support; and the provision of scaffolding via learning resources.
 The teacher will then choose suitable ways to help your child learn from a range of activities, so that your child is challenged but able to achieve success.